kevinchen870/redistributiontool/README.md

 # Redistribution Tool

-Tool to assist people in Building Australian COmmonwealth electorates from SA1
+Tool to assist people in Building Australian Commonwealth electorates from SA1

 ## Stakeholders
 Individuals building submissions for Redistributions